Anonymous6281/RI2/README.md

 Users who did step 4: Use [THIS DOWNLOAD](https://github.com/Anonymous6281/RI2/releases/download/v2.0.0/REAPER_Infiller_2.0.0.zip)

-Windows users who skipped step 4: Use [Link will be provided upon paper acceptance]
+Windows users who skipped step 4: Use both of the following downloads: [LINK 1](https://github.com/Anonymous6281/RI2/releases/download/v2.0.0/REAPER_Infiller_WIN_2.0.0.zip.001) [LINK2](https://github.com/Anonymous6281/RI2/releases/download/v2.0.0/REAPER_Infiller_WIN_2.0.0.zip.002) (We had to split this file because of github's 2 GB per file size limitation.
+A single download file will be provided following paper acceptance.)
+Once both files are downloaded, with 7-zip, right click on the first file and click Open Archive, then drag everything in the archive to your REAPER folder.

 Your files are in the right place if you have files like